 NEWLIN: Yes, you saw a change.
-It was all done out of Kissinger's office.
+All the most important issues were handled out of Kissinger's office.
 If I had been an Assistant Secretary at that time, I think it would have been very hard.
-I just had the feeling that suddenly...
-We had been champing at the bit when lots of foreign policy decisions were being made by the National Security officer and Kissinger and the White House.
+We at State had been champing at the bit when lots of foreign policy decisions were being made by the National Security Council and Kissinger and the White House.
 Then Kissinger came over to the State Department.
 I in my naive way thought, "Ah hah, now the State Department is going to play the role that it should."
 In a sense, it did, but it was Kissinger playing that role.
-It meant that the issues that he was paying attention to real things happened in, and in the others, they'd kind of back up because real things weren't allowed to happen if he wouldn't let them happen and sometimes he was too busy to focus.
+It meant that the issues that he was paying attention to, real things happened in, and in the others, they'd kind of back up because real things weren't allowed to happen if he wouldn't let them happen and sometimes he was too busy to focus.